View Rodolfo Valdez's Obituary on caller.com and share memories

 He enlisted in the United States Army from November 1966 to May 1968.
 He was employed by Corpus Christi Army Depot for 47 years retiring in January 2017.
 Rudy was a jack-of-all trades, enjoying working outdoors in the yard and taking his pet German shepherd dogs for walks in the nearby park.

 Family will be receiving friends on Thursday, December 26, 2019 from 4:00 p.m. to 9:00 p.m. at Seaside Reid Chapel with a rosary to be recited at 7:00 p.m. that same evening.
-Funeral service will be celebrated at 10:00 a.m. on Friday, December 27, 2019 at Seaside Reid Chapel with burial to follow at Seaside Memorial Park.
+Funeral service will be celebrated at 10:00 a.m. on Friday, December 27, 2019 at Seaside Reid Chapel with burial to follow at Coastal Bend State Veterans Cemetery.